goeland86/UbuntuLuxaforNotifications/README.md

     EXTRA_CONFUSED -> each LED a separate color
     COPS -> launch the US police pattern for 3 seconds before going back to the original state

-  These notification tests can be generated with the command 'notify-send " " \<keyword\>
+  These notification tests can be generated with the command 'notify-send " " \<keyword\>'

   If the notification is sent by Thunderbird, it flashes slowly in blue for 5 seconds then returns to the original state